 - Those that ‘keep the Law’ will condemn those who don’t keep it.

-Paul is not talking about justification or salvation.
+Paul is not talking about justification nor salvation, he never uses those words once.
 He is telling these Romans (and us) what his understanding of the Law of God is.
-In the last 14 verses of chapter 1 through verse 27 of chapter 2 Paul is stating that ‘The Law of God given through Moses’ is the instructions in righteous living before his God.
+In the last 14 verses of chapter 1 through verse 27 of chapter 2, Paul is stating that ‘The Law of God given through Moses’ is the instruction-in-righteous-living before his God.
 He is telling them, and us, that living out these Instructions/Laws are to be done from the heart.
 If He is our God and redeemed us, shouldn’t we want to do the “will of God”, shouldn’t we want to obey Him?

 Final thought: “For I delight in the Law of God, in my inner being” (Present Tense in the Greek, again) | Romans 7:22.
 Why in the world would Paul delight in the Law of God if it’s bondage and a terrible curse that’s been done away with?